zhehaowang/zhehao.me/book-notes/data-intensive-application/readme.md

 **Consistency** is a terribly overloaded term.
 * Replica consistency refers to eventual consistency, read-after-write, monotonic-read, consistent-prefix-read.
 * Consistent hashing is an approach to partitioning some systems use for rebalancing.
-* CAP theorem consistency means lineariazability
+* CAP theorem consistency means linearizability
 * ACID consistency means an application-specific notion of database being in a good-state.

 ACID consistency means some invariants about your data must always be true. (like in an accounting system credits and debits must balance.)